code4lib/2017.code4lib.org/README.md

 5. Merge that branch and master (easiest to manage on the github site)

 ### Making changes to site CSS
 Site uses Bootstrap 3.3.5 and SCSS.
-To load the bootstrap files, you'll need Node,js and to run ```npm install``` in the root dir.

 SCSS files are found in /assets/css.
 Edit ```_variables.scss``` to override bootstrap defaults.
 You're encouraged to reuse those variables throughout the custom scss files.